grimharald/tech-writing-portfolio/Technical Writing examples/Tutorials/pi-zero-headless-setup/readme.rst

 Connect to the Raspberry Pi Zero 2 W with SSH
 =============================================

-The Pi Zero will connect to the WiFi automatically due to the set up in `the first chapter <step1_>`_.
+The Pi Zero will connect to the WiFi automatically due to the set up in the first chapter.

 Now, take another computer and start it up.
 As long as both this PC and the Pi zero are on the same WiFi, you can can access the Pi using SSH.